Xenonsmurf/Ashita-4-Plugins-and-Addons/zonename/README.md

 # zonename
 This addon for Ashita v4 displays the zone and region name for a short time while changing zones.
+This is a basic port of Windowers Zonename addon.

 ![Alt text](https://github.com/xenonsmurf/Ashita-4-Plugins-and-Addons/blob/master/zonename/test.jpg  "example1")